-The Company operates in two business segments from three post production and two Movie>Q locations.
+The Company operates in one business segment from three post production locations.
 Each post production location is electronically tied to the others and serves the same customer base.
 Depending on the location size, the production equipment consists of tape duplication, editing, encoding, standards conversion, and other machinery.
 Each location employs personnel with the skills required to efficiently run the equipment and handle customer requirements.
 While all locations are not exactly the same, an order received at one location may be fulfilled at one or more "sister" facilities to use resources in the most efficient manner.